 - Immediate Communication: Face-to-face interactions enable instant communication, which helps to reduce misunderstandings.

-- Collaboration: In-person meetings and brainstorming sessions can lead to more creative situations.
+- Collaboration: In-person meetings or “live” brainstorming sessions can lead to more impromptu interactions – note that I did not say that it stifles creativity and innovation.

 Virtual Team Challenges: